ousatov-ua/dns/README.md

-# dns
-Configuration of filtering caching DNS resolver
+# Configuration of filtering caching DNS resolver

 Current HOWTO is for Debian based distributives, tests on Debian 12.